 Novartis has a track record of improving access for poor and disadvantaged patients.
-In 2013, our access-to-medicine programs – valued at more than USD 2 billion – reached more than 103 million patients globally.
-Malaria patients represented the majority of patients reached through a Novartis access program.
+In 2015, our access-to-medicine programs – valued at more than USD 2 billion – reached 65 million patients globally.
+Malaria patients represented the majority of those reached through Novartis access programs1.

 Improving access to healthcare is a shared goal among companies, governments, international agencies, foundations and nongovernmental organizations.

 Further, access issues cannot be discussed in isolation from the overall deficits in the allocation of adequate resources for health and the current inefficiencies and inequities.